yangrhy/Factorial/README.md

-This is Factorial in Python w/o GUI
+This is Factorial in Python with and w/o GUI